waughsh/waughsh.github.io/_posts/2018-07-02-summer-research-journal.md

 ## Other Ideas

 1. NLP for long documents (DeepTag project reveals most EHR documents are long.
 Most NLP methods are for short sentences) (Long documents can be treated as multi-sentence processing) (Jonathan Berant recently released this paper
+2. Coming up with effective regularization schemes for Attention-is-all model (adding entropy regularization to Attention) (eliminate the learning rate warmup schedule -- it's unintuitive, and the reason is probably because of early commit) (Need to find the right dataset)